fivexl/website/content/case-studies/wings-case-study/index.md

 testimonial_author_position: "Founder at Wings"
 testimonial_author_portrait: steve.png
 testimonial_long: |
-  "Transparency, flexibility, and speed are what make working with FivexL exceptionally comfortable.
-They have meticulously organized every process, from crafting a scope of work with milestones based on our requests to  task tracking, demo calls, and transferring knowledge to our team."
+  "With a professionally set up AWS Organization and access control, along with launching applications using AWS ECS, our team can move faster in product development.
+Transparency, flexibility, and speed make the collaboration with FivexL highly effective."
 about_company:
   logo: 'apple.png'
   heading: 'About Wings'